Why Does My Chest Feel Hollow? | Understanding the Sensation

 Pericarditis

 Pericarditis means the sac around your heart is inflamed.
-You’ll feel a sharp pain that often eases when you lean forward.
-Some folks describe a hollow or empty sensation that syncs weirdly with each heartbeat.
-Doctors use ECGs and echocardiograms to spot it.
-Treatment usually involves anti-inflammatories and, in serious cases, draining extra fluid.
+It can cause a sharp chest pain that often eases when you sit up and lean forward.
+Some people may describe the discomfort in unusual ways, including pressure, emptiness, or fluttering sensations.
+Doctors often use ECGs and echocardiograms to help evaluate it.
+Treatment usually involves anti-inflammatory medicines and, in some cases, additional treatment if fluid builds up around the heart.

 Spontaneous Pneumothorax